 Returning to the USA

 I made sure to eliminate any evidence of my trip to Cuba.
-I wish I could have brought back some cigars especially since we visited a cigar factory but i knew this would be a dead giveaway.
-One the last day we departed Cuba with no issues leaving immigration and flew via Cancun to Tijuana where we crossed back into the USA via a land border.
-Since we were crossing the land border far from Cuba, there were no suspicions whatsoever and we crossed uneventfully.
+I wish I could have brought back some cigars, especially since we visited a cigar factory, but I knew this would be a dead giveaway.
+On the last day, we departed Cuba without any issues at immigration and flew via Cancun to Tijuana, where we crossed back into the USA through a land border.
+Since we were crossing far from Cuba, there were no suspicions whatsoever, and we crossed uneventfully.